HovKlan-DH/Oscilloscope-Network-Capture/README.md

   - Make sure you can connect to the IP address and port defined.
 Your port settings could be different, if not using standard port.
   - Run all tests to validate your scope can accept the commands given.
 - **Capturing**
-  - When you can connect to the scope, you can start capturing.
+  - When you can connect to the scope, you can start capturing with `ENTER`.
     - Capturing will only work in the two tabs _Capturing_ and _Debug_.
 - **Debug**
   - Check the _Debug_ tab for exact SCPI commands sent to the scope or errors.